Factors affecting software development costs

 PoC for real estate appraisal using AR-powered mobile app |

-The app would enable users to scan their buildings using LIDAR built into their iPhones and receive appraisal calculations with the accuracy discrepancy of around only 3% |
+The app would enable users to scan their buildings using LIDAR built into their iPhones and receive appraisal calculations with an accuracy discrepancy of around only 3% |

 2,5 months |